hallez/tempcon_pub/README.md

   - NB: This is not necessary since I am not supplying zipped dicoms.
 Scripts are included for reference.
 1. Preprocess the data (this will generate `rf*.nii` files): `preproc_moco_quickcoreg.m`
 2. Run QA.
 I use code that is based on [Maureen Ritchey's code](https://github.com/memobc/memolab-fmri-qa)
-  - The key thing is that the `rp*.txt` motion files get created so they can be read into the models.
+  - The key thing is that the `spike_regs_rp.txt` motion files get created so they can be read into the models.